zuozhenggh/learning-library/developer-library/new-features-for-developers/AutomaticIndexing/automaticIndexing.md

 Automatic indexing improves database performance by managing indexes automatically and dynamically in an Oracle database based on changes in the application workload.
 This is why we need more workload on our Pluggable Database ORCLPDB, to simulate changes in the application workload.

 1. The following sample code will operate against the data in the SH schema.
-Execute these blocks of code from SQL*Plus (or SQLCI or SQLDeveloper if you have these installed)
+Execute these blocks of code from SQLPlus (or SQLCI or SQLDeveloper if you have these installed)
     ````
     <copy>
     sqlplus sh/Ora_DB4U@localhost:1521/order